Hôtel de Longueville – Détailleur 1791

 Introduction and Background

-As we have noted, the Hôtel de Longueville was one of the most important cultural and economic sites in Paris from 1791 to 1806, but remained until now largely understudied.
+As I have noted, the Hôtel de Longueville was one of the most important cultural and economic sites in Paris from 1791 to 1806, but remained until now largely understudied.
 Many readers know that Théodore Géricault’s father worked at the family tobacco concern situated at the Hôtel de Longueville.

 We continue our discussion of the Hôtel de Longueville with our first examination of Jean Marie Détailleur, homme de loi.
 Détailleur (also Déstailleur) is a fascinating and almost unknown figure who, with his various partners and tenants at the Hôtel de Longueville, played an instrumental role in shaping the culture of Paris from 1791 through 1810.